Swinley Forest

 Tips for your visit

-Swinley Forest covers 1,214+ hectares with multiple activity options including The Lookout Discovery Centre, Go Ape, and 24km cycling trails.
-Visit dedicated Swinley Forest website for detailed activity information and current operating details.
+Swinley Forest covers 1,214 hectares with multiple activity zones.
+Key attractions include The Lookout Discovery Centre, Go Ape adventure park, 24km cycling trails, and an Iron Age Fort.
+Visit the dedicated Swinley Forest website and contact venue directly for detailed SEND accessibility information before your visit.

 Accessibility

-Accessibility information is referenced on the website but specific details about wheelchair access, terrain suitability for buggies, lifts, or accessible facilities are not detailed in the provided content.
+Accessibility information is available on the website but specific details about wheelchair access, terrain suitability for buggies, lifts, or Changing Places facilities are not provided in the content accessed.

 Carer & disability info